scheyal/src/Activity3PService/README.md

 - OU = similarly for OU
 - WatermarkDate = The response will contain a record per day since WatermarkDate
 - NameSeed = The record names will start with NameSeed string
+- Fail = if 'true' will generate records with bad QuantityUnit.
+Default = false.

 ## Swagger
 ``` Json
 {
     "openapi": "3.0.1",
     "info": {